dyarawilliams/100-days-of-code/r1-log.md

 ### R1D83
 Started on the Regular Expression section of freeCodeCamp completed 30% (10/33).
 So far I'm loving RegEx maybe because the beginning of using it is so simple.
 The symbols are so easy to remember.

+### R1D84
+Started working on my horoscope project.
+Also continued the RegEx section freeCodeCamp completed 64%(21/33).